 Who are Core Program Students?

 At INP, we know that the learning experience in the classroom is strengthened by the diversity of our students and our faculty.
 Our classes represent a wide array of fields and roles across the social impact sector, from education to the environment, and finance to fundraising.
 We encourage students across all identities, backgrounds, and organizational sizes to apply.
 Meet our current Core Program class here!

 - Growth-oriented individuals seeking to enhance their leadership and management impact through classroom learning and hands-on practice

 - Nonprofit and public sector C-suite executives, social entrepreneurs, senior leaders, and managers who share a passion for and dedication to racial and gender equity

 - Collaborative leaders who aspire to build or expand cross-sector networks/partnerships for social change

 Did you know?

 We actively recruit diverse classes in order to strengthen students’ learning experience and build a leadership pipeline that reflects our communities.
-More than 70% of Core Program students are BIPOC.Meet our Current Core Class
+Typically, more than 70% of Core Program students are BIPOC.Sign up for an Information Session